 This document is a methodology developed by the European Network of Transmission System Operators for Electricity (hereafter referred to as ’ENTSO-E’) for identifying regional electricity crisis scenarios in accordance with Article 5 of the REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on risk-preparedness in the electricity sector and repealing Directive 2005/89/EC (‘RP Regulation’) establishing appropriate tools to prevent, prepare for and manage electricity crisis situations.
 It is hereafter referred to as the ‘methodology’.

-The methodology has been developed by ENTSO-E, in cooperation with the TSOs and the Regional Security Coordinators (RSCsS).
+The methodology has been developed by ENTSO-E, in cooperation with the TSOs and the Regional Coordination Centres (RCCs).
 It takes into account the general principles and goals set in the RP Regulation as well as the relevant EU legal framework, in particular:

 Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 on common rules for the internal market for electricity and amending Directive 2012/27/EU, (OJ L 158, 14.6.2019, p.
 125–199). (‘Electricity Directive’);